 Health insurance often (but not always) covers psychiatrist visits.
 The actual amount of coverage you can expect will vary though.
 Some plans may require a referral from a primary care doctor, and many will only cover in-network providers.
 Most insurance plans will still cover a (much smaller) portion of the cost if you choose to work with a psychiatrist who’s out-of-network.

 In-network providers are contracted with your insurance and participate in their plans.
 They agree to accept negotiated rates for services and care.
-To check if a provider is in-network, you can do the following:
+To check if a mental health provider is in-network, you can do the following:

 - Look at your insurance company’s website